“The wisdom of crowds.”

-Sometimes these tools are as simple as a whiteboard, a dry-wipe marker, and a few laptops, but there are plenty of theoretical and diagrammatic tools that can aid the decision making process, too.
-Unlike the techniques we discussed above, these tools are more about visualizing the problem in a way which makes decision making easier.
+Sometimes these tools are as simple as a whiteboard, a dry-wipe marker, and a few laptops, but there are plenty of theoretical and diagrammatic tools that can aid the decision-making process, too.
+Unlike the techniques we discussed above, these tools are more about visualizing the problem in a way that makes decision-making easier.

 Sometimes the simplest tools really are the best — and it doesn’t get much simpler than sticky dot voting.

 How does it work?
 It’s a piece of cake: simply list all of your discussion points on a whiteboard or wall (sticky notes come in very handy here), then distribute a set of small sticky dots.